-Nippon Ichi Software have done a fantastic job of supporting the Nintendo Switch so far, and Yomawari: The Long Night Collection arrives just in time for Halloween!
+Nippon Ichi Software has done a fantastic job of supporting the Nintendo Switch so far, and Yomawari: The Long Night Collection arrives just in time for Halloween!
 Yomawari: The Long Night Collection is a bundle of Yomawari: Night Alone & Midnight Shadows.

 Yomawari Night Alone starts with the unnamed playable young girl taking her dog Poro out for a walk.
 A terrible accident occurs and she realises that her pet has gone missing.
 Her big sister goes out looking for Poro after making you promise to stay at home and wait for her.
 After a while, with no sign of her sister returning you decided to head out and find both of them.
 It turns out the world outside is populated by various different types of spirits who all seem to be out to get you!